emmanuelgonz/emmanuelgonz.github.io/_posts/2022-11-18-making-sense-of-data.md

 ---

-# Introduction to our data set
+# A case study in big data

 We will be using data collected by the Field Scanalyzer at the University of Arizona Maricopa Agricultural Center (pictured below).
 The Field Scanalyzer covers over an hectare of land, capturing 2D and 3D data.